 Windows 10 is no longer supported on this PC

-Though there is an argument whether the issue is at the vendor’s end or Microsoft itself, the official reply is that the following Intel Clover Trail processors are not currently supported in Windows 10 Creators Update.
+Though there is an argument about whether the issue is at the vendor’s end or Microsoft itself, the official reply is that the following Intel Clover Trail processors are not currently supported in Windows 10 Creators Update.

 - Atom Z2760